-Near surface geophysical methods, particularly ground penetrating radar (GPR), have been extensively used in boreal peatland systems to explore many aspects related to peatland development and stratigraphy including peat thickness: Comas and Slater (2009)characterization(Rosa et al. 2009, Parsekian et al. 2012, Parry et al. 2014) (Worfield et al. 1986, Warner et al. 1990); the presence of natural soil pipes (Holden et al. 2002) and pipelines in peat (Jol and Smith 1995); hydrogeology and pool formation in peatlands (Slater and Reeve 2002, Comas et al. 2005b, Kettridge et al. 2008, Comas et al. 2011b); geoelectrical properties of the peat matrix (Theimer et al. 1994, Comas and Slater 2004); peatland evolution (Comas et al. 2004, Kettridge et al. 2012); and biogenic gas distribution and dynamics in peat (Comas et al. 2005a, 2007, 2008, Parsekian et al. 2010, Comas et al. 2011a, Parsekian et al. 2011).
-The pore waters of peat soils in ombrotrophic boreal peatlands (typically being 200 µS cm-1 or less) are characterized by low fluid electrical conductivity, resulting in GPR investigation depths of up to 11 m (Slater and Reeve 2002).
-Electrical resistivity imaging (ERI) has also been used in boreal systems for investigating peatland stratigraphy (Meyer 1989, Slater and Reeve 2002, Comas et al. 2004, Comas et al. 2011) and hydrogeology (Slater and Reeve 2002), peatland evolution (Comas et al. 2011) and biogenic gas distribution and dynamics in peat soils (Slater et al. 2007).
-Electrical conductivity of peat typically increases with depth in boreal systems due to increased dissolved ion concentration and the underlying mineral soil usually exhibits a strong electrical contrast to the terrestrial peat (Slater and Reeve 2002).
-Such observations support the use of GPR and ERI methods for mapping tropical peatlands, although differences in peat types, terrain and/or vegetation cover between boreal and tropical systems must be considered.
+Near surface geophysical methods, particularly ground penetrating radar (GPR), have been used extensively in boreal peatland systems to explore many aspects related to peat development and stratigraphy (Comas and Slater 2009).
+Recent studies of peat thickness and peat basin volume using GPR include a variety of study sites and typically indicate discrepancies in peat volume estimates of about 20% when compared to traditional direct methods such as coring (Rosa et al. 2009, Parsekian et al. 2012, Parry et al. 2014).
+Electrical resistivity imaging (ERI) has also been used in boreal systems for investigating several aspects of peatland stratigraphy and hydrogeology (Meyer 1989, Slater and Reeve 2002, Comas et al. 2004, Comas et al. 2011), however no studies to our knowledge have focused on peat thickness characterization using ERI.

-To our knowledge, we report the first study using a combination of GPR and ERI to better characterize peatland systems in the tropics.
-The objectives of this study were to 1) estimate peat thickness in a non-invasive and spatially continuous way at a resolution previously unreported for tropical peatlands; and 2) evaluate whether information on geological settings and/or peat composition (related to carbon content) can be drawn from these methods.
-The ultimate aim of the approach presented here is to demonstrate the applicability of geophysical methods to investigate tropical peat systems, and to increase the accuracy of peat C storage estimates at scales larger than those derived from traditional coring methods.
-Advancing in this knowledge could potentially aid responsible peatland management in Indonesia.
+Although numerous studies have used GPR and ERI methodologies to study peatland attributes in boreal systems, the use of these techniques in tropical systems has not been reported.
+Although differences in peat types, terrain and/or vegetation cover between boreal and tropical systems must be considered, similarities in peat electromagnetic and electrical properties are anticipated, supporting the use of GPR and ERI methods for mapping tropical peatlands and underlying buried topography.
+Here we report the use of a combination of GPR and ERI methods to obtain high resolution profiles of peat layers in West Kalimantan, Indonesia.
+The objectives of this study were to 1) test the potential of GPR and ERI for estimating peat thickness in a non-invasive and spatially continuous way at a resolution previously unreported for tropical peatlands; and 2) evaluate whether certain information on geological settings and/or peat composition can be drawn from these methods.
+The ultimate aim of the approach presented here is to demonstrate the applicability of geophysical methods to investigate tropical peat systems, and potential for improved accuracy of peat C storage estimates compared to those derived from traditional coring methods.
+Advancing this knowledge could inform peatland management decisions in Indonesia and improve assessments of peat subsidence and C stock changes.